BrunoZell/ask.network/lightpaper.md

 Here's a summary:

 A voucher economy is constructed which lets the user navigate within a generalization-specialization spectrum of productive services.
-On the one extreme, there is $ASK which represents a general purpose voucher for everything offerable, backed by the causal possibilities from all active commitments in the network, weighted by their preceived credibility.
+On the one extreme, there is $ASK which represents a general purpose voucher for everything offerable, backed by the causal possibilities from all active commitments in the network, weighted by their perceived credibility.

 Users can specialize their amount of $ASK into more narrow vouchers, constraining the use of the tokens to just the service offerings that match the voucher definition.
 This balances the efficiency gains from pre-ordering with the time value of making decisions later in time.